 This house has stone walls.
 God's house has walls too.
 [Point at the walls in the "Parts of God's House" visual aid.]
 Can you guess what the walls are in God's house?
 The Bible tells us that Christians are the stones in God's house that make up the walls!
-See?
-We put "Christians" on the stone walls.
-[Point at the stone walls using one of the children's pictures.
-If you have any pet rocks, you may use them here.
-Call them by names of the children in your class or people they know in the congregation (e.g., preacher, song leader, etc...)]
+Let's put "Christians" here on the stone walls.
+[Have the children glue the rectangle "Christians" paper on the stone wall.]

 We have one last thing.
 It is something very important that all houses need.
-It is the thing that people use to go in and out of a house.
+It is the thing that people use to go in and out of the house.
 Can you guess what it is?
 That's right, it's the door!
 The Bible tells us that Jesus is the door to God's house.
-See?
-We put "Jesus" on the door because He is the door to God's house.
-[Point at the door using one of the children's pictures.]
+When we believe in Jesus and obey Him, the door opens and we can go into God's house.
+Let's put " Jesus" here on the door because He is the door to God's house.
+[Have the children glue the rectangle "Jesus" paper on the door.
+If there is time, they can color the picture.]

-Handwork: "Living Stones" - Card
+Handwork: "Living Stones"